-In 25 villages dotted across 8 blocks of North 24 Parganas, Kushal India organises pregnancy wellbeing and mental health workshops once a week.
+In 25 villages dotted across 8 blocks of North 24 Parganas, Kushal India organises pregnancy well-being and mental health workshops once a week.
 Madhabpur, one such, is a small village in the district.
 Most villagers here rely on cultivation and 1 in 4 women in the village cannot read or write.
-The nearest train station is 10 kms away.
-Begumpur, is also a village in North 24 Parganas district, not far from Ichamati river that borders Bangladesh.
+The nearest train station is 10 km away.
+Begumpur is also a village in the North 24 Parganas district, not far from the Ichamati River that borders Bangladesh.
 Most women in this village work as agricultural labourers.

 Click to read Pravati's story as told by Pravati Roy.
-A respected community leader, she actively champions Kushal support for pregnancy wellbeing and mental health in her village.
+A respected community leader, she actively champions Kushal's support for pregnancy well-being and mental health in her village.

 Our work in these villages is driven by community spirit and led by community members.